illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

   * Covering Vagrant, Packer, and Vault
 * Student Chapter Presentation
   * Each week there are scheduled lectures that will be given by the student teams during the main course section
-* Student Chapter Review Questions
+* Weekly Presentation Critique
-  * Each group provides at least 2 questions per chapter covered
+  * Each student will present a critique of the weeks presentations and a short summary.
 * Final exam consisting of review questions from student presentations

 ### Grading